ramdhanifahmi/api-tokopedia-play-clone/README.md

     - **Content:**
       ```
       {
-        "error": "videoId is required in query parameters"
+        "error": "videoId or title is required in query parameters"
       }
       ```